anilkumar1392/EssentialFeedRevised/EssentialFeedRevised/UI + Presentation Module+ Readme/UI_Lecrture_07/Lecture_07.md

 1. we can't make a method confirm to a protocol. to do that we can use a FeedViewAdapter

-The tow way communication between the view and the presenter can lead to retain cycle.
+## The two way communication between the view and the presenter can lead to retain cycle.
 1. Presenter holds a string ref to view
 2. and the view also holds a strgin ref to the presenter.